Vaideesh16/Coca-Cola/README.md

 <h1>Coca-Cola 🥫</h1>
-This is a Redesigned Coca-Cola Website using HTML and CSS
+This is a Redesigned Coca-Cola landing page made using HTML and CSS